Drug addiction in Pakistan: Extent of the problem

 In Pakistan, the total number of drug addicts as per a UN report is 7.6 million, 78% of whom are male, while the remaining 22% are female.
-The number of these addicts is increasing at the rate of 40,000 per year, making Pakistan one of the most drug affected countries in the world.
+The number of these addicts is increasing at the rate of 40,000 per year, making Pakistan one of the most drug-affected countries in the world.

-The number of injection drug users in Punjab has also increased sharply in the recent years.
+The number of injection drug users in the Punjab has also increased sharply in the recent years.
 In 2007, Pakistan had an estimated 90,000 injecting drug users, but the number had risen to around 500,000 by 2014.
 This increase has also been accompanied by an increase in HIV positivity.
 According to research, in 2005, about 11 percent of Pakistani drug users were HIV positive.
 That number had risen to 40 percent in 2011.

 Treatment and Specialist intervention

 According to the survey report, treatment and specialist interventions were in short supply.
 During the period under review, treatment was available to less than 30,000 drug users.

 The Anti-Narcotics Force is a federal executive bureau of the Government of Pakistan, tasked with combating drug smuggling and drug use within Pakistan.